csci430-os/assg02/README.md

 an input parameter.

 Unblocks can happen when the cpu is idle, so that is not an error condition here.
-But again we consier it an error if an unblock occurs for an event aht doesn't have any process currently waiting on it.
+But again we consider it an error if an unblock occurs for an event aht doesn't have any process currently waiting on it.
 So again check the `blockedList` first but this time if there is no process waiting on the event, throw an exception.